-Statewide, schools continue to face severe shortages in both classified and certificated positions, which have been exacerbated by the COVID-19 pandemic.
+Statewide, schools continue to face severe shortages in classified, certificated, and administrator positions, which have been exacerbated by the COVID-19 pandemic.
 ACSA supports multiple pathways to the education profession and ensuring that students see diverse representation from caring, high-quality educators at all levels of the school system.
 ACSA urges the state to support innovative, research-proven methods that recruit and retain education professionals.

-- a) Enhancing financial incentives to enter the field, seeking multiple methods to demonstrate professional competency and reducing barriers for recruitment and retention; - b) Supporting affordable and expedited credentialing programs, including credentialing that is embedded within existing degree programs; - c) Removing eligibility obstacles that hinder out-of-state reciprocity; - d) Protecting public employee pension and health benefits and repealing the Government Pension Offset and Windfall Elimination Provision; - e) Providing greater opportunities for retirees to return to schools without jeopardizing their earned retirement benefits.
+- a) Enhancing, sustaining, and streamlining successful state financial incentives that recruit and retain diverse classified, certificated, and administrator positions; - b) Seeking multiple methods to demonstrate professional competency that reduce barriers for recruitment and career advancement; - c) Supporting affordable and expedited credentialing programs that are embedded within existing degree programs and removing eligibility obstacles that hinder out-of-state reciprocity; - d) Protecting public employee pension and health benefits and repealing the Government Pension Offset and Windfall Elimination Provision.